Coconut Tree Dive Crew

 Roatan’s longest serving Course Director Will Welbourn started diving in 1989.
 Will explored the waters of Thailand, Australia, Malaysia, Indonesia, Crete, Sri Lanka, Bocas del Toro, and the Corn Islands.
 Tired of his job as an accountant, he left sunny England in 2003 and completed his PADI Divemaster and Open Water Scuba Instructor certifications in Roatan.

-Will serves as a Coconut Tree Diver's PADI Course Director, PADI/DSAT Tec Deep and Trimix Instructor Trainer, and Emergency First Response Instructor Trainer.
-He is currently a PADI Instructor Trainer in the following specialties: Deep, Night, Wreck, Enriched Air Nitrox, Digital Underwater Photography, Emergency O2 Provider, Boat, Drift, Multilievel, Naturalist, Underwater Navigation, Search and Recovery, Equipment, and Gas Blender.
+Will serves as a Coconut Tree Diver’s PADI Course Director, PADI/DSAT Tec Deep and Trimix Instructor Trainer, and Emergency First Response Instructor Trainer.
+He is currently a PADI Instructor Trainer in the following specialties: Deep, Night, Wreck, Enriched Air Nitrox, Digital Underwater Photography, Emergency O2 Provider, Boat, Drift, Naturalist, Underwater Navigation, Search and Recovery, Equipment, and Gas Blender.

 MASTER SCUBA DIVER TRAINER – USA

-MASTER SCUBA DIVER TRAINER – ENGLAND
+MASTER SCUBA DIVER TRAINER – ARGENTINA

 DIVEMASTER – ROATAN, HONDURAS

 A native Roatan islander, Rolando completed his Divemaster certification at Coconut Tree in 2005 and now leads visiting divers around his favorite dive sites.
-Rolando loves driving his skiff, drinking rum, and impressing the ladies by diving headfirst into the reef.
+Rolando loves driving his skiff, drinking vodka, and impressing the ladies by diving headfirst into the reef.
 When not in the water, he can be found managing the Coconut Tree Resort.

 Chucky washed ashore one fateful morning in 2007.
 His algae-encrusted hair, sulfuric stench, and hideous face made him the perfect fit for Coconut Tree's shop mascot.